 - Well-watered trees tend to have fewer ash plant bugs and can withstand more feeding without dropping leaves.

-- In June wash ash plant bugs off the tree using a forceful jet of water.
-By late July this method will be ineffective as the adult bugs have wings and will return to the trees.
+- In June wash the bugs off the tree using a forceful jet of water.
+By July this method will be ineffective as the adult bugs have wings and will return to the trees.